H4cksty/ludus_domain_roles/ludus_create_child_domain/README.md

 Before using this role, ensure the following requirements are met:

-1.  **Ansible Collection:** The `ansible.windows` collection must be installed on your Ludus server.
-You can install it with:
+1.  **Ansible Collections:** The following Ansible collections must be installed on your Ludus server.
     ```bash
     ludus ansible collection add ansible.windows
+    ludus ansible collection add microsoft.ad
     ```
 2.  **Role Dependency:** This role depends on `ludus_verify_dc_ready`.
 The `meta/main.yml` file handles this dependency automatically, so Ansible will ensure the parent DC is ready before this role runs.